lordelph/2600intro/README.md

 This template clears the Atari's memory and sets everything up with predictable values, and shows how main game loop operates.

-The playfield is made up of 20 bits, which we can turn on or off a 'pixel' on the left half of a scanline.
-The same pattern can then be repeated, or reversed, on the right half of the scanline.
+As each scanline is drawn, we can control 20 bits which affect the playfield, turning a 'pixel' (a vague concept on the Atari) or or off in the left half of the display.
+The right half uses the same bits, which can be mirrored.
+So this means we've got a resolution of 40x192 to play with.

 I designed the 'SYNCHERTS' playfield using this [playfield editor](http://www.alienbill.com/2600/playfieldpal.html?vertsize=16), as the bit pattern isn't entirely intuitive to layout by hand.
 This editor will spit out some literals you can include in your assembly.